-Master Chief is back in action baby!
-It’s the first new game that officially released on PC since Halo: Combat Evolved.
-We’re excited to bring you fresh new content for Halo starting with Best Halo Infinite settings guide which will improve graphics and boost FPS on PC.
+Master Chief is back in action, baby!
+It’s the first new game that has officially been released on PC since Halo: Combat Evolved.
+We’re excited to bring you fresh new content for Halo starting with the Best Halo Infinite settings guide, which will improve graphics and boost FPS on PC.

 Best Halo Infinite Graphics Settings